 Things To Do

-The John F. Kennedy National Historic Site is CLOSED for the winter season and will reopen in May 2014.
+The John F. Kennedy National Historic Site is CLOSED for the winter season and will reopen May 22, 2014.
 During the winter, guided tours are offered by appointment; click here for details.
 The programs described below are offered May-October; please check these pages in April for 2014 schedules.

 When the Kennedy family donated the house at 83 Beals to the National Park Service as a "gift to the American people, "the president's mother hoped that future generations would be able to visit and "get a better appreciation of the history of this wonderful country."
 Today visitors can experience Mrs. Kennedy's recreation of these early years through a variety of experiences.